-As of today, July 28, 2021, the Florida Department of Health is reporting that Orange County’s 14-day rolling positivity rate is more than 15.58 percent.
-Additional County statistic include:
+As of Wednesday, November 3, 2021, the Florida Department of Health is reporting that Orange County’s 14-day rolling positivity rate is 3.15 percent.
+Additional County statistics include:

 Receive an alert to your email or to your phone.
 It takes just a few minutes.
 Sign up for Code Red today!

 The Sensus Customer Portal is now available for all customers whose water meters have already been upgraded to the smart meter system.
 Meter upgrades for all customers are scheduled to be complete by July 4th.
 Please call 407-905-3159 if you have any...